monideep2255/COVID-19-Data-Analysis-of-British-Columbia/README.md

 Plan for December 6, 2020:
 - Work on the data analysis part: own code and working with pandas
 - html forms? filter function when the user asks for some information?

+### Latest Update (December 11, 2020):
+-Successfully completed the filter function, unable to connect it to HTML

 ## Winter Break and 2021 Plans